binhonglee/blog/content/2018-06-02-building-a-side-project-over-the-weekend.md

 subtitle: "Basically a solo hackathon"
 date: 2018-06-02 00:00:00 -0800 GMT
 thumbnail: "img/sideProject1.jpg"
-tags: [Weekend, Hackathons, Side Project, Software Development, Learning To Code]
+tags: [Weekend, Hackathons, Side Project, Software Development]
 ---

 Few months ago during my job search, I decided that I want to add some new skills to my arsenal (resume) so I went ahead to build a [bill splitting webapp](http://www.breakups.life/) (and the month before, [an Alexa skill](https://github.com/binhonglee/dota2-random)).
 Granted, the backend was built weeks before during a hackathon (shoutout to [HackISU](http://www.hackisu.org/)), I’m just focusing on building the UI that makes post requests to the backend.
 In the process, I also ended up fixing some inherent flaws I left behind in the backend.